yyyx6787/GIBRec/README.md

-# Graph Information Botteleneck is Robust Data Augmentor for Recommendation #
+# Robust Graph Augmentation for Recommendation #
 This is the implementation of Graph Information Botteleneck is Robust Data Augmentor for Recommendation:

 ## Requirements ##